 Addressing the Needs of Youth of Color Experiencing Homelessness – Part 1: Breaking Down Barriers

-The Youth of Color Needs Assessment, a research project of the Northwest Network of Bisexual, Trans, Lesbian, & Gay Survivors of Abuse, examines the overrepresentation of youth of color among homeless and unstably housed young people in King County.
+The Youth of Color Needs Assessment, a research project of The Northwest Network of Bi, Trans, Lesbian & Gay Survivors of Abuse, examines the overrepresentation of youth of color among homeless and unstably housed young people in King County.
 The report highlights barriers and opportunities for addressing homelessness among youth of color, and provides recommendations for preventing the disproportionality that exists.

 In Washington state, one in every 27 students experience homelessness over the course of the academic year.
 The numbers, however, trend much higher among certain racial and ethnic groups: 1 in 10 for African American/Black students; 1 in 11 for Native Hawaiian/Pacific Islander; 1 in 12 for American Indian/Alaska Native; and 1 in 20 for Hispanic/Latino.

 Schoolhouse Washington posed questions to the report’s lead researchers and authors, Carrie Lippy and Sydney Pk, to learn more about the experiences, strengths and needs of the youth – and to generate ideas for serving them better.

 This is the first installment in a two-part series:

 Q: The Northwest Network supports LGTBQ survivors of domestic and sexual violence.
 Why did the Network pursue a research project focusing on youth of color and homelessness?